 In October 2024 Jess was invited to be assistant conductor for the London Symphony Orchestra’s collaboration with Nonclassical at the Hackney Empire, a concert featuring works by thirteen living composers conducted by Darren Bloom.
-They are the assisting Alpesh Chauhan and Paolo Bortolameolli on the National Youth Orchestra’s Spring 2025 tour, having recently worked as assistant to Olivia Clarke and chorus master on Royal Academy Opera’s acclaimed production of Die Zauberflöte.
+They assisted Alpesh Chauhan and Paolo Bortolameolli on the National Youth Orchestra’s Spring 2025 tour, and worked as assistant to Olivia Clarke and chorus master on Royal Academy Opera’s acclaimed production of Die Zauberflöte.
 Next season Jess looks forward to assisting Ben Glassberg at Opéra de Rouen.

 Jess holds a first-class degree in music from the university of Cambridge, where they have since been invited back as a regular guest teacher in conducting.
 Jess is a learning support tutor at the Royal Academy of Music and they also work as a freelance singer, double bassist, arranger and composer.